slomac1/GVSU-CIS350-GVJumpers/docs/proposal.md

 # Introduction

-We will be creating a 2D platformer in which you can move around in an environment in order to play other 'minigames' and collect a currency( either coins, money, or tickets) in order to be able to complete a task that marks the end of the game.
-The possible themes of the starting area could be a Casino, Carnival, or Arcade.
-Potentially adding in enemies into the platformer that drop an item that can be turned in in order to play the minigames.
-The minigames will be simple, solo and potentially puzzle centric.
+We will be creating a 2D platformer game with a carnival theme, which will will have booths, the booths when entered will have minigames that the player can play and collect a currency( either coins, money, or tickets) in order to be able to complete a task that marks the end of the game.

 * 2D platformer as main environment
-* 3 or more minigames to play
+* 3 minigames:
+*   1) A dartboard game
+    2) A mini block puzzle game
+    3) A Pinko or a card game
 * A currency

 # Anticipated Technologies